Tropical Storm Debby threatens Southeast with flooding, record-setting rain as mayor warns of potential "obliteration"

 "That part of the coast is a very vulnerable spot," said John Cangialosi, a hurricane specialist with the National Hurricane Center.
 Some areas have already received 10 to 12 inches of rain.

-More than 350,000 customers were without power in Florida and Georgia by midday Monday, according to PowerOutage.us and Georgia Electric Membership Corp.
+More than 160,000 customers were without power in Florida and Georgia on Monday night, according to PowerOutage.us.

 Florida Gov. Ron DeSantis said some 17,000 linemen are working to restore electricity.
 He warned residents in affected areas to sit tight until conditions are safe.